codekane/ryanhorricks2024/content/portfolio/sculptors-association-of-alberta/index.md

 title: "Sculptors Association of Alberta"
 slug: "sculptors-association-of-alberta"
 description: "Provision a Member Gallery, and Online Storefront for the Pivot Point Art Show & Sale"
+summary: "Work for the Sculptor's Association of Alberta, providing them with a Member Gallery, and setting up an online storefront using WordPress for the Pivot Point Art Show & Sale."
 date: "2020-04-11"
 image: main.png